 Vaccines are an important step in protecting the health and safety of people with Alzheimer's disease or other dementia, as well as their caregivers, and the Alzheimer's Association strongly encourages their use.

 Now that vaccines are widely available to the general public, most older adults have been vaccinated.
 But vaccinated individuals can still be infected with COVID-19, particularly if they are exposed to people who haven’t been vaccinated.
-Other protocols including PPE, rapid point of care testing and other safety measures must continue to be implemented to ensure a secure and safe environment for visitation.
+Other protocols including personal protective equipment (PPE), rapid point-of-care testing and other safety measures must continue to be implemented to ensure a secure and safe environment for visitation.

 For more information on the COVID-19 vaccines, see COVID-19 Vaccine: Answers for Dementia Caregivers and People Living with Alzheimer's.